ammbra/helm-faq/README.md

 # FAQ Helm demo

 Helm version used: 2.13.1.
-For details, take a look at:
+For installation and other details, please go to:
 	https://github.com/helm/helm

 ## Instructions